 General Election: Quotes of the night

-On a night that has the exit poll predicting a landslide Labour victory, comparisons have been drawn with the Battle of Waterloo.
+As the exit poll predicted a landslide Labour victory, comparisons were drawn with the Battle of Waterloo.

 Support truly